Steve Paxton: Approach to the body

 Paxton not only utilized the architecture of the human body, but he also used objects to emphasize how the body could manipulate itself around different objects.
 He was interested in texture, shape, size, and even how the use of animals influenced or changed his dance vocabulary.
-This is apparent in such pieces as Jag Ville Gorna Telefonera (1964).
+This is apparent in such pieces as Jag Ville Gärna Telefonera (1964).
 In this piece he used three chickens, a full-sized overstuffed chair made of cake and yellow frosting, and clothes with zippers in the seams that could be taken off and put back together in an assortment of ways.

 Paxton also challenged the concept of sex and sexuality in dance.
 Not only was Paxton a revolutionary to the changing world of dance around him but his experimentation with movement and the structure of the human body crafted a different version of what it was to be a dancer.
 He changed and challenged the aspects of traditional modern dance.
 Today dancers, performers, choreographers, and teachers from around the world have incorporated some form of his teachings of Contact Improvisation into their studies.